Rafaela-Mavragani/React--Chef-Project/README.md

+This is a simple React app I built as a personal learning project.
+The application accepts a list of ingredients from the user and generates a recipe.
+Currently, it doesn't use any external API, so the recipe output remains the same regardless of the input.
+Future versions may include dynamic generation based on real data.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.